American urban history: New nation, 1783–1815

-World peace only lasted a decade, for in 1793 a two-decade-long war between Britain and France and their allies broke out.
-As the leading neutral trading partner the United States did business with both sides.
+In 1793 a two-decade-long war between Britain and France and their allies broke out.
+As the leading neutral trading partner, the United States did business with both sides.
 France resented it, and the Quasi-War of 1798–99 disrupted trade.
-Outraged at British impositions on American merchant ships, and sailors, the Jefferson and Madison administrations engaged in economic warfare with Britain 1807–1812, and then full-scale warfare 1812 to 1815.
+Outraged at British impositions on American merchant ships and sailors, the Jefferson and Madison administrations engaged in economic warfare with Britain 1807–1812 and then full-scale warfare 1812 to 1815.
 The result was additional serious damage to the mercantile interests.

 Not all was gloomy in urban history, however.
 Although there was relatively little immigration from Europe, the rapid expansion of settlements to the West, and the Louisiana Purchase of 1803, open up vast frontier lands.
 New Orleans and St. Louis joined the United States, and entirely new cities were opened in Pittsburgh, Cincinnati, Nashville and points west.
-Historian Richard Wade has emphasized the importance of the new cities in the Westward expansion in settlement of the farmlands.
-They were the transportation centers, and nodes for migration and financing of the westward expansion.
+Historian Richard Wade emphasizes the importance of the new cities in the Westward expansion in settlement of the farmlands.
+They were the transportation centers and nodes for migration and financing of the westward expansion.

-The newly opened regions had few roads, but a very good river system in which everything flowed downstream to New Orleans.
+The newly opened regions had few roads but a very good river system in which everything flowed downstream to New Orleans.
 With the coming of the steamboat after 1820, it became possible to move merchandise imported from the Northeast and from Europe upstream to new settlements.
-The opening of the Erie Canal made Buffalo the jumping off point for the lake transportation system that made important cities out of Cleveland, Detroit, and especially Chicago.
+The opening of the Erie Canal made Buffalo, New York, the jumping off point for the Great Lakes system that made important cities out of Cleveland, Detroit, and especially Chicago.